 The WDE-CTE team will be providing funding for externships for CTE teachers throughout Wyoming.
-Teachers will be asked to work in industry for 100 hours every five (5) years.
+Full time CTE teachers at the secondary and postsecondary level will be asked to work in industry for 100 hours every five (5) years.
 The externship hours can be distributed over five (5) years to fit the CTE instructor's schedule.
 The externships will be done in an industry sector that is related to the teacher's content area.
-The teacher will receive a stipend equal to the non-student contact hourly rate of their district less any amount the employer pays the teacher.
+The teacher will receive a stipend of \$35.00 an hour less any amount the employer pays the teacher.
 The teacher may not use self-employment or a school based enterprise to meet the 100 hours.
+Upon completion of documentation teachers will also be able to earn continuing education units for recertification as set forth by the Wyoming Professional Teaching Standards Board.
+Each hour of externship will be valued with one point for the required annual professional development.
 The intent of the externship is to build relationships between educators and industry that will benefit student learning in the classroom; keep the educator current in their content area; and to expose the teacher to new techniques, procedures, skills and equipment being used in the industry.

-The WDE-CTE team will be providing a list of professional development opportunities that are weighted to align with the goals of Perkins V. Each CTE teacher will be able to select the professional development opportunities that fit best with their district or school priorities, schedule, and interests.
-Each teacher will complete the form to be filed with the district or community college application for the upcoming grant year.
-Teachers will need to earn 20 professional development points each year in order to maintain the designation of a quality CTE program.
-The list of professional development opportunities will be published each January for the following year.
+The WDE-CTE team will provide an annual list of professional development opportunities that are weighted to align with the goals of Perkins V. The list includes a category of other that can be used for any professional development opportunity not listed.
+A rubric has been created that will allow districts and teachers to calculate the number of points for any professional development opportunity not included on the provided list.
+Each CTE teacher will be able to select the professional development opportunities that fit best with their district or school priorities, schedule, and interests.
+Each CTE teacher will complete the form annually of the professional development that they have attended which will be filed with the district or community college application for the upcoming grant year.
+Each secondary full-time CTE teacher will need to earn 20 professional development points each year in order to maintain the designation of a quality CTE program.
+Each postsecondary program funded with Perkins will be required to have a full-time CTE faculty member to earn 20 professional development points each year.
+The list of professional development opportunities will be published annually.
 (Attachment 4)